• Skip to main content

 butter and sugar creamed together in a bowl

-cake batter in placed in the prepared bundt pan.
+Raspberry cake batter in a bundt pan.

-freshly baked raspberry bundt cake still in the pan.
+Raspberry cake cooling in the baking pan.

-How to Make Sweet Lemon Glaze for Bundt Cake
+How to Make Lemon Glaze for Cake

 freshly glazed raspberry lemon bundt cake on a serving platter